CPU SchedulerTry Simulator

 Multiple Algorithms

-Implement FCFS, SJF (Preemptive), Round Robin, and Priority Scheduling with accurate behavior.
+FCFS, SJF (preemptive & non-preemptive), Round Robin, Priority, HRRN, Multilevel Queue, MLFQ, and I/O-aware scheduling with accurate behavior.

 03